binjr/binjr/UNRELEASED.md

 * _[Change]_ Visual tweaks on severity tags on log worksheet view in dark theme.
 * _[Fixed]_ Failed to load a workspace containing a log worksheet that uses a built-in parsing profile.

+### Beta 4
+* _[Fixed]_ Error occurring while fetching data from a single adapter prevents plotting the data recovered from other adapters.